 - 1. Fold a piece of construction paper hamburger style. - 2.
 Cut two strips of paper, each 1-inch thick. - 3.
-Hold the paper with the fold towards you, and starting 1 inch from the end, cut 7 straight lines about 1 inch apart, stopping with an inch left at the other end. - 4.
-Weave the first strip of colored paper across the black paper, alternating over, under, over, under, all the way to the end. - 5.
-Then weave the next strip of paper, reversing the over / under pattern, and push this strip up against the first one.
+Hold the paper with the fold towards you, and starting 1 inch from the end, cut 7 straight lines about 1 inch apart, stopping with an inch left at the other end.

+- 5. Then weave the next strip of paper, reversing the over / under pattern, and push this strip up against the first one.
 Repeat two weaving steps until you use all your strips. - 6.
 Glue down all the loose edges. - 7.
 Finally, draw simple shapes and designs, or glue squares of patterned paper onto the cloth.